linode/docs/docs/guides/databases/harperdb/how-to-create-a-harperdb-cluster/index.md

 1. On the first node, use `harperdb start` to launch the application.
 Provide the following configuration attributes in the command.

-    - For `TC_AGREEMENT`, indicate `yes` to accept the terms of agreement.
+    - For `TC_AGREEMENT`, indicate `yes` to accept the terms of the agreement.
     - Define the `ROOTPATH` directory for persistent data.
 This example sets the directory to `/home/user/hdb`.
-Replace `user` with the actual name of the user account.
+Replace the `user` with the actual name of the user account.
     - Set the `HDB_ADMIN_USERNAME` to the name of the administrative user.
     - Provide a password for the administrative account in `HDB_ADMIN_PASSWORD`.
-Replace `password` with a more secure password.
+Replace the `password` with a more secure password.
     - Set `OPERATIONSAPI_NETWORK_PORT` to `9925`.
     - Choose a name for the `CLUSTERING_USER` and provide a password for the user in `CLUSTERING_PASSWORD`.
 These values must be the same for all nodes in the cluster.
     - Set `CLUSTERING_ENABLED` to `true`.